AndrewBazen/mage/assets/README.md

 ### **Icon Locations**

 1. **Source**: `assets/icons/mage64.png`
-2. **VSCode Extension**: `editor-support/vscode/icons/mage64.png` (copied by CI)
+2. **VSCode Extension**: Managed in separate repository that pulls from this repo
 3. **Documentation Site**: `site/assets/icons/mage64.png` (copied by CI)

 ### **Automated Integration**

-The icon is automatically copied to appropriate locations by GitHub Actions:
+The icon is automatically used by GitHub Actions:

-- **CI Workflow**: Tests VSCode extension with icon
+- **CI Workflow**: Tests core mage functionality
 - **Documentation Workflow**: Copies icon to website and adds favicon
-- **VSCode Extension Workflow**: Packages extension with icon
+- **VSCode Extension**: Handled in separate repository with its own workflow
 - **Release Workflow**: Includes icon in release assets

 ### **File Association**